tianrui-qi/SIP-DB2/README.md

 | 1e-8 |      11,087 | 555       | 1,732     | 373       | 3         | 202       | 3,866     | 214       | 447       | 668       | 196       | 495       | 297       | 23        | 47        | 93        | 522       | 7         | 0         | 27        | 1,271     | 44        | 0         | 5         |
 | 1e-9 |       9,128 | 503       | 1,270     | 338       | 0         | 147       | 3,426     | 193       | 387       | 507       | 161       | 345       | 276       | 3         | 38        | 89        | 425       | 6         | 0         | 10        | 961       | 40        | 0         | 3         |

-## Filter Reads (BAM & SNPs -> CSV)
+## Filter Reads (BAM & SNPs -> CSV) TODO: update readme

 For each read, filter the read that is not paired, not properly paired, and not mapped.
 Then, cut bases with quality less than `quality_thresh=16` at beginning and end of reads and short reads with length less than `length_thresh=96`.
-Then, calculate the number of variant (bp) in each read with different p-value threshold (<=) and store each sample `$id` and chromosome `$chr` result in `data/public/csv/$id/$chr.csv` as dataframe with columns `sequence`, `pos`, `1e-0`, `1e-1`, `1e-2`, `1e-3`, and `1e-4`.
-We only consider p-value to `1e-4` since the order of magnitude of variants number does not change a lots after.
+Then, calculate the number of variant (bp) in each read with different p-value threshold (<=) and store each sample `$id` and chromosome `$chr` result in `data/public/csv/$id/$chr.csv` as dataframe with columns `sequence`, `pos`, and string of p-value threshold `1e-0`, `1e-1`, `1e-2`, `1e-3`, `1e-4`, `1e-5`, and `1e-6`.
 For downstream analysis, we load the CSV file instead of BAM since BAM is hard to random index; we can only go through the whole BAM to filter reads, which is time-consuming.

-Please refer to [util/bam2csv.py](util/bam2csv.py) for the implementation or type `python util/bam2csv.py -h` to see the usage and options. **The algorithm can process 45000 reads per second, 1 hour for one sample, and need about 40GB memory.** It's not optimized for parallel computing; you can open multiple terminals to process samples at the same time if your have enough memory.
+Please refer to [util/bam2csv.py](util/bam2csv.py) for the implementation or type `python util/bam2csv.py -h` to see the usage and options. **The algorithm can process 39000 reads per second, 1 hour for one sample, and need about 40GB memory.** It's not optimized for parallel computing; you can open multiple terminals to process samples at the same time if your have enough memory.
 ```bash